 I told him I wouldn’t forget it either, that I wanted him to know that I had grown stronger and I would never put us in that situation again.
 I am strong enough to protect us now.
 I explained that things may not be working out in TD’s life the way he thought they would, maybe he and his girlfriend are fighting, maybe he is broke, and whatever is going on in TD’s life it seems to be making him miss what he had.
 To remember WE are a family NOW.
 A strong healthy family.
 His dad loves him. maybe he misses seeing you every day, maybe he misses home cooked food; I don’t know what it is.
 Whatever it is, we don’t have to worry about it.

 “I do know the important things you need to remember are both parents love you.
 Both parents want you to be happy.
 Your family is right here with me and your siblings.
 Your mom is smarter and stronger now.”

 We have grown as a family.
 My personal growth has allowed us to become a family.
 As revolting as the thought of reuniting with TD is, I was able to react like an adult (yeah me) and put our children first.
 They need to know we will not ever be a couple again, however I do not hate TD.

 I thanked my son for telling me about TD’s plan and told him if TD asked him about it (as he often does) to ignore him or say he didn’t discuss it much with me.
 I will handle it when the time comes.
 I don’t want my son in the middle.
 It’s not where he belongs.
 He belongs right here in the center of my heart where you are safe.

+What do other people do when their ex wants to reconcile?
 Has your ex wanted to reunite?
 Did he involve your children?
 How did you handle it?